 - Black Watch was possibly a reference to the dark tartan of the regiment's uniform, because some Highlanders thought they were 'black-hearted' for enforcing the law of a harsh government, or due to the defence against protection rackets, or 'black mail' at the time.

-In 1881 following the introduction of Childers Reforms, by which time the regiment had been retitled the 42nd (Royal Highland) Regiment of Foot, it became amalgamated with the 73rd (Perthshire) Regiment of Foot.
+- Joined forces with the 73rd (Perthshire) Regiment of Foot in 1881.
 Together they formed the two battalions of the newly created Black Watch (Royal Highlanders).

-Prior to the outbreak of the First World War the regiment served in many overseas campaigns in India, Egypt, Sri Lanka and South Africa during the Second Boer War.
+- Prior to World War I the regiment served in India, Egypt, Sri Lanka and South Africa during the Second Boer War.